 GSIM has a Process Design process object where, in principle, composite processes, atomic processes, “simple” processes and singularities can be specified.
 Here note that “the Process Design defines and the Process Control manages the flow between Process Steps, even where the flow is ‘trivial’.
 Process Design is left to focus entirely on the design of the process itself, not sequencing between steps”.

-One way of thinking about the relationship between DDI/OWL-S and GSIM is that GSIM is more general and DDI/OWL-S is more specific.
-Both are platform independent information models only GSIM is a conceptual information model and DDI/OWL-S is more domain-specific.
+One way of thinking about the relationship between GSIM, OWL-S and DDI is that GSIM is more general and then OWL-S together with DDI are more specific.
+Both GSIM and OWL-S/DDI are platform independent information models only GSIM is a conceptual information model or, again a reference model and OWL-S coupled with DDI is more domain-specific.